Skip to content

 import sparkles.core_cli.ui.table : drawTable;

-import sparkles.core_cli.term_style : Style, stylize;
+import sparkles.base.term_style : Style, stylize;

 void main()